|Home||Natural Family Living||Big Life Issues||Death & Immortality

 Somehow we must keep our heart open and somehow love.

-We need the spring of our heart to keep flowing!
+We do need to keep the spring of our heart flowing!

 Identity or self-concept is a very powerful psychological force affecting both personal and social life.

 Adolescence is a crucial time for identity formation (Erikson in Identity, Youth and Crisis, 1968).
 This transition to adulthood is challenging and recognised by tribal initiations for youths.